Someone0nEarth/deckmaster/README.md

     appName = "Application name" # Like "Rhythmbox" mode = "mute" # Only mute is supported at the moment. showTitle = true # optional
+    theme = "fancy" # optional
 ```

 This widget is using "pactl" and "pacmd".

 You can use `pacmd list-sink-inputs` to see the current sinks.
-Use the value of "application.name" for appName.
+Use the value of
+"application.name" for appName.

+In case `theme` is set corresponding icons with correct names need to be placed
+in `~/.local/share/deckmaster/themes/[theme]`.
+The default icons with their
+respective names can be found [here](https://github.com/Someone0nEarth/deckmaster/tree/master/assets/pulseaudio_control).

 ### Actions